 - You consider yourself to be a private person at times

 - You feel best when you feel your relationships, work, and home seem secure

-If any of these things sound like your traits, you are most likely an enneagram type 6.
-Even though you trust others wholeheartedly, you are very cautious about the people you bring into your inner circle.
+If these things sound like your traits, you are most likely an enneagram type 6.
+Even though you trust others wholeheartedly, you are cautious about the people you bring into your inner circle.
 However, once you create a bond with someone, it is often a bond that can last a lifetime.

 Enneagram Test Type 6